AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 However, in connection with the mentioned quantum-gravitational

-fluctuations of spacetime , there may be phenomena that
+fluctuations of spacetime, there may be phenomena which

-may call this basic initial statement of the special theory of
+may, in certain circumstances, call this basic initial statement

 shows a situation where two photons are emitted from a certain